 Supporting Tenants is a project that supports young people living in their own home.
 The service works across the whole of Sheffield and can support people living in council, housing association and private rented accommodation.
 Supporting Tenants works in partnership with young people to provide the level of support necessary for them to maintain their own tenancies and empowering them to continue this once support has been withdrawn.

-Roundabout is strongly committed to preventing young people from becoming homeless and believes home is the best place to be if it is safe to be there.
+Roundabout is strongly committed to preventing young people from becoming homeless.
 Read more about Drop-in Advice, Mediation and Peer Education.

 The hostel provides safe accommodation for 19 homeless single young people, aged 16 to 21 on an emergency and medium-stay basis.
 All bedrooms are single and en-suite with modern and comfortable furniture.
 Breakfast is provided for residents and there are facilities available to cook throughout the day.